 Visiting by car

-There is also a pay and display car park on Carlton Street (Sat Nav postcode: DN15 6TA).
-This car park is a five minute walk from 20-21.
+We recommend parking at the pay and display car park on Carlton Street (DN15 6TA), which offers 2 hours FREE parking and only minutes down the road.
 Once you’ve parked, exit the car park and turn right.
 Walk down to the end of Carlton Street.
-This brings you out into Church Square.
-Look to your right and you will see 20-21 Visual Arts Centre.
+This brings you out into Church Square, to your right is 20-21 Visual Arts Centre.

-North Lincolnshire Council car parks in Scunthorpe offer up to 2 hours parking for free and are free of charge all day Saturday.
-When using the free parking a free pay and display ticket must be obtained from the ticket machine and displayed in your vehicle.
+North Lincolnshire Council car parks in Scunthorpe offer up to two hours parking for free and are free of charge all day Saturday – don’t forget to display a ticket!

 Visiting by train

-20-21 Visual Arts Centre is a 15 minute walk from Scunthorpe railway station.
+20-21 Visual Arts Centre is a 15 minute walk from Scunthorpe Railway Station.
 Exit the station and turn right.
 Walk along Station Road until you come to a pedestrian crossing.
-Cross the road here and continue along Station Road until you come to Carlton Street, on your left.
+Cross here and continue along Station Road until you come to Carlton Street.
 Turn into Carlton Street and walk down to the bottom of this road until you get to Church Square.
 Look to your right and you will see 20-21 Visual Arts Centre.

 Visiting by bus

-20-21 is a five minute walk from Scunthorpe bus station, through a pedestrian area.
-Exit the bus station via Jubilee Walk, between Wilkinson’s and BHS.
-Walk through The Foundry’s covered shopping arcade.
-Turn right after Westgate Department Store and continue ahead into Church Square.
-You will see 20-21 ahead of you.
+20-21 is a short walk from Scunthorpe Bus Station, through a pedestrian area.
+Exit the bus station via Jubilee Walk, head through The Foundry’s covered shopping arcade, turn right and continue ahead into Church Square.
+You will see the repurposed church building of 20-21 ahead of you.